Froot1/Portfolio-Project/README.md

 ## Usage

-1. Open your browser and navigate to `http://localhost:3000`
+1. Open your browser and navigate to `http://localhost:5173/`
 2. Explore the different sections of the portfolio
 3. Test the interactive features and functionality
-4. Use the contact form to send messages
+4. Use the contact form to send communicate with users

 ## Authors